 Find Opportunities In The Existing Structure

-- Does your idea makes a certain use of product easier?
+- Does your idea make certain use of the product easier?

 - Does it make the cost of the product cheaper or more affordable for the consumer?